blue-veery-gmbh/spring-rest-2-ts/README.md

    + RequestBody
 ## Response content conversion
  + If REST endpoint produces JSON generated service method returns Observable or `Promise<<Mapped java type>>`
- + If REST endpoint dosen't produce response it should return response code 204(no content) generated service method returns Observable or `Promise<void>`
+ + If REST endpoint doesn't produce response it should return response code 204(no content) generated service method returns Observable or `Promise<void>`
  + If REST endpoint returns java primitive types like string, numbers or booleans there is made conversion to proper JavaScript type, for such REST endpoint required content type is text.